-Built in 1963, by Southern Shipbuilding of Slidell, Louisiana (hull #58) as the Betty Moran for the Moran Towing Company of New York, New York.
+Built in 1963, by the Southern Shipbuilding Corporation of Slidell, Louisiana (hull #58) as the Betty Moran for the Moran Towing Company of New York, New York.

 In 1974, the tug was acquired by Midland Enterprises Incorporated of Cincinnati, Ohio.
 Where the tug was renamed as the Albert J.